Bjo Trimble: Fan activities

 Trimble contributed to the first encyclopedic collection of data for Star Trek, the Star Trek Concordance, which contains cross-referenced details on every character, setting, event and device in every episode of the original Star Trek, and, in later editions of the book, its animated incarnation and the Star Trek films.
 The first edition of the book was self-published in 1969, followed by a supplement in 1973 and a mass-market printing in 1976 by Ballantine Books; the work was subsequently updated for a new edition published by Citadel Press in 1995.
 According to former Trek archivist Richard Arnold, the Concordance was used as a primary source of official canon by writers of the Star Trek Universe when he first started working at Paramount.
 In 1982, Trimble published a memoir of her experiences in Star Trek fandom entitled On the Good Ship Enterprise: My 15 Years with Star Trek.

 In 1974, Trimble was among the first group of winners of the Inkpot Award by Comic-Con International.
 Trimble received the Big Heart Award in 1964, and (in her persona of Flavia Beatrice Carmigniani) the Society for Creative Anachronism's Order of the Laurel, an art award.
 Bjo and John are also both members of the SCA's Order of the Pelican for service.
 (She and John were Baron and Baroness of the SCA's Barony of the Angels [Los Angeles Chapter of the SCA] from September 2008 until January 2012.)
-She also received the International Costumers Guild's Lifetime Achievement award.
+She and John also received the International Costumers Guild's Lifetime Achievement award.
 The Trimbles were celebrity guests at InterCon in Utah, 1976.
 Trimble was Guest of Honor at 1995's DragonCon, the 6th North American Science Fiction Convention, as well as at many other science fiction and Star Trek conventions around the world.
 Bjo and John Trimble were the Fan Guests of Honor at the 60th Worldcon, ConJosé.

-The Trimbles, who owned and operated the business Griffin Dyeworks & Fiber Arts until 2015, live in Southern California.
+The Trimbles, who owned and operated the business Griffin Dyeworks & Fiber Arts until 2015, lived in Southern California.
+In April 2024, it was announced John had died.